 2.

-Change the narrative about the foreclosure crisis, acknowledging the trauma and restoring dignity
+Shift the narrative surrounding the foreclosure crisis by acknowledging the trauma and working to restore dignity.

 3.